 Principles of federal taxation of partnerships and corporations (including S corporations).
-Gift, trust and estate taxation are also covered.
+Includes gift, trust, and estate taxation.

-ACC 210 Accounting on the Microcomputer II /3 cr. hrs./4 periods (3 lec., 1 lab)
+ACC 210 Accounting on the Microcomputer II /3 cr. hrs./4 periods The street of the second street of the second street of the second secon (3 lec., 1 lab)